AC8L/QMX_Plus_Autotuner_Internal_Battery_Speaker/README.md

    - These are sold in a bulk, you will have to cut 1x10 out of it.
 Do not worry, we use some for the ATU Mount PCB as well.
  - LS1: Speaker 2W 8Ohm 36mm: https://a.co/d/bCwJI5i

-Detailed Build Instructions TBD in-progress
+Detailed Build Instructions TBD in-progress.
+Daily edits will be committed to the repository until done.

 # Some work to be done:
 - Test ATU and battery charger implications into the QMX+ performance in the context of the parasitic interference